Assistance Dogs International Accreditation

 NEADS is proud to be an active member of Assistance Dogs International (ADI), the internationally recognized governing body that establishes industry standards and practices.
 ADI provides accreditation for canine assistance organizations that meet a selective set of criteria, including standards of excellence in the acquisition, training, and partnership of Assistance Dogs.
 NEADS clients are expected to maintain the minimum standards that ADI sets.

 Visit the ADI website for more information on current standards of training for Service Dogs and their partners.

 Our dogs love to work.
 The behaviors we teach are inherently fun for them (like tugging on a rope or running to a sound), so the dogs learn to associate work with having a good time.
 As a puppy grows and learns, each positive experience influences future behaviors.

-Our organization has trained assistance dog teams for 37 years.
+Our organization has trained Service Dog Teams for over 40 years.
 Through research and experience, our instructors remain up to date with current training methods and trends in the industry.
 We routinely explore new dog breeds and new tasks to make certain that we are meeting the needs of our clients.
 Most importantly, we raise and train the perfect working partner for each of our clients.

 The Laura J. Niles Early Learning Center for puppies is an integral part of NEADS.

 A solid foundation in socialization is essential to each puppy’s success as a Service Dog.
 Most puppies arrive at the NEADS Early Learning Center at the age of approximately eight weeks.
 We acquire most of our puppies from guide dog organizations, other service dog organizations, and private breeders.
 We sometimes work with local shelters to acquire puppies for our hearing dog program.
 Learn more here.